How best to protect and organise your flavours

 If you plan to keep your flavours long-term, it’s best to transfer your concentrates to glass bottles, with glass droppers too.
 At the very least, consider glass for your most essential favourite flavours.

-Glass is also preferable if you plan on storing your flavours in the fridge, and due to the reduction of natural breathing-leaking of plastic, flavours maintain their integrity better.
+Glass is also preferable if you plan on storing your flavours in the fridge, and due to the natural breathing-leaking of plastic, flavours maintain their integrity better.

 High or Varying Temperature